How Are Gas Logs Different From Gas Fireplace Inserts And Factory Built Gas Fireplaces?

-Gas log sets can be installed right in your masonry or factory built firebox, but not all gas logs work the same way, so it’s important to determine which is best for you and your home before you begin shopping.
+Gas log sets can be installed in your masonry or factory built firebox; but not all gas logs work the same way, so it’s important to determine which is best for you and your home before you begin shopping.

 Vented Gas Logs

 Vented gas logs rely on your chimney to properly vent the gases produced during combustion.
 For this reason, vented log sets are really only an option if your existing chimney is in good working order.
-These log sets are typically considered to produce a larger, more authentic-looking flame, so if your number one concern is having a fire that looks like a real wood burning fire, vented is probably the way to go.
+These log sets are typically considered to produce a larger, more authentic-looking flame.
+If you aim to have a fire that looks like a real wood burning fire, vented gas logs are the way to go.

-If high heat output is your number one concern, vented gas logs probably aren’t your best bet.
-They use the conditioned air in your home for combustion, unlike a gas insert that pulls in outside air for combustion.
-While they will warm up the area near the hearth nicely, they typically cool other parts of the home by pulling the air from these areas and using it for combustion.
-An open fireplace can be viewed as a big fan, which consumes between 200 and 600 cubic feet per minute (cfm) of room air and sends it up and out the chimney flue.
+If high heat output is your goal, vented gas logs probably aren’t your best bet.
+Unlike a gas insert that pulls outside air in for combustion, they use the conditioned air in your home.
+While it will warm up the area near the hearth nicely, it typically cools other parts of the home as it pulls air from these areas for combustion.
+An open fireplace can be viewed as a big fan, which consumes between 200 and 600 cubic feet per minute (cfm) of air and sends it up and out the chimney flue.

 Room Vented Gas Logs AKA Vent-Free Gas Logs

-Room-vented gas logs, according to the manufacturers, require a working chimney, so if your chimney is damaged, vent-free or room-vented may not be worth considering.
-Homeowners like room-vented logs because they are good heat producers.
-On the down side, vent-free gas logs aren’t known for the biggest, most realistic flames, and these log sets produce water vapor, which can lead to problems with mildew or mold.
-Additionally, vent-free gas logs need a lot of oxygen and produce carbon monoxide and odors that do not exit through a chimney, so you’ll need to make sure you have a window open or a complex system of vents to provide fresh air to the area when your logs are in use.
+Because vent-free gas logs need a lot of oxygen and produce carbon monoxide and odors that do not exit through a chimney, you’ll need to make sure you have a window open or a complex system of vents to provide fresh air to the area when your logs are in use.
 Even then, manufacturers limit use to no more than 2 consecutive hours.
-You’ll also need to have an oxygen depletion system (ODS) and a carbon monoxide detector installed in whatever room you have your gas logs installed in for your safety and health.
+For your safety and health, you will also need an oxygen depletion system (ODS) as well as a carbon monoxide detector in whichever room you have your gas logs installed.

 Today’s Gas Log Sets Are Available In Endless Styles & Are More Realistic-Looking Than Ever

-Whichever type of gas log set you settle on, know there are countless options to choose from in the design and looks department.
-From white birch and driftwood to traditional oak, there’s a gas log set to fit every home decor and style.
-You’ll also find that today’s gas log sets are incredibly realistic looking, a far cry from the early models.
+There are countless design options to choose from no matter which type of gas log you decide on.
+From white birch, driftwood, to traditional oak, there’s a gas log set to fit every home decor and style.
+You will find that today’s gas log sets are incredibly realistic looking - a far cry from the early models.

 Schedule An Appointment Today!

-Need assistance deciding if a gas insert or gas log set is right for your home and hearth?
-Give us a call at 502-435-2364 and schedule an appointment with one of our experienced and knowledgeable professionals.
-We’ll talk you through your options, discuss your heating preferences and needs, and help you determine what will bring you the most enjoyment.
+Trying to decide if a gas insert or gas log set is right for your home and hearth?
+Give us a call at 502-435-2364 to schedule an appointment with one of our experienced professionals.
+We’ll talk through your options and discuss your heating preferences and needs in order to determine the best fit for you.